rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   Your result should be: 15342  31

 10. Check data summary for a given object.
-This will summarize all the attributes, how many, how much, minimum values, maximum values, etc.
+This will summarize all the attributes, how many, how much, minimum values, maximum values, etc. Notice the reference to the first 20 columns (attributes) of the table using the order numbers for the columns.
+You can specify one or more, or a range of columns to see the summary of only those columns.

   ```
   summary(CUST_INSUR_LTV[,1:20])
   ```

-  Note: You can specify one or more, or a range of columns to see the summary of only those columns.

   ![summary-cust](./images/summary-cust.png)

-11. Statistical exploration: Check min(), max(), unique() etc. for different attributes in the given table (ore.frame)
+11. Statistical exploration: Check min(), max(), unique() etc. for different attributes in the given table.
+For example, the minimum salary in the customer base, the maximum age, the unique count of dependents, the unique list of regions, etc.

   ```
   min(CUST_INSUR_LTV$SALARY)